Mark 7:1-13 Reflection: Tradition, Lip Service and Hypocrisy

 Reflection: Tradition, Lip Service and Hypocrisy

-The message to God to His people as spoken through the prophet is about love, compassion and forgiveness.
-Through the years however this message got lost in the myriads of legal and formal religious requirements which became burdensome to the vast majority of the population.
+The message of God to His people as spoken through the prophet is about love, compassion and forgiveness.
+Through the years however, this message got lost in the myriads of legal and formal religious requirements which became burdensome to the vast majority of the population.
 The religious leaders who were well educated on the Torah tried to adhere to these precepts and demanded others to do the same.
 The problem was the superficiality of their behavior which became very obvious to Jesus.

 In the gospel reading above, the religious authorities noted that the disciples of Jesus did not follow the tradition of washing hands before eating.
 Jesus chastised them for their hypocrisy.
-They cling to human tradition but disregard God’s commandment.
+They cling to human tradition but disregard God’s commandments.
 They worship God with their lips but their heart is far away from God who is love.
 In short, there is a disconnection between their outward appearance and their inward disposition.

 Washing hands before eating is necessary for hygiene but a clean heart is far more important.
 God is more interested in our intentions rather than our appearance.
 He looks into our words and actions and determines whether they are loving or not.
 After all, a heart full of love will express itself in our words and actions.